-Community Development
+COMMUNITY DEVELOPMENT

-COD 521.
+- COD 521.
 SUSTAINABLE DEVELOPMENT.
 This course introduces students to the field of sustainable development in theory and practice.
 Attention is given to the social, economic and ecological dimensions of social change and development.
 Local, national and international development strategies are investigated.
-3 (F)

-COD 522.
+3 (F) - COD 522.
 ENVIRONMENT AND SOCIETY.
 Introduces students to the sub-disciplines of environmental and natural resources sociology, covering issues such as deforestation, biological diversity, air and water pollution, global warming, and sustainable development from the perspectives of public policy and social science theory.
-3

-COD 523.
+3 - COD 523.
 EDUCATION AND PARTICIPATORY COMMUNITY DEVELOPMENT.
-The purpose of this course is to critically examine various aspects of com- munity education and development, both in the U.S. and internationally.
+The purpose of this course is to critically examine various aspects of community education and development, both in the U.S. and internationally.
 The course covers theoretical and practical aspects of educational policy and practice, and the implications of different approaches on community and national development, and on educators.
-3

-COD 526.
+3 - COD 526.
 THE DELTA IN GLOBAL CONTEXT.
 Globalization is reshaping our world.
 This course examines mainstream and critical positions on processes of global social change, and relates community development in the Mississippi Delta to macro-level changes in national and emerging global institutions.
-3

-COD 532.
+3 - COD 528.
+SOCIOLOGY OF HOUSING.
+This course provides an overview of housing studies and examines the influence of housing on society economically, socially, and politically.
+This course also explores housing from a variety of theoretical perspectives.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - COD 532.
 SOCIOLOGY OF GENDER: SOUTH ASIAN PERSPECTIVES.
-This course examines gender identity and gender relations in South Asia from socio- logical vantage points.
+This course examines gender identity and gender relations in South Asia from sociological vantage points.
 The course also focuses on a comparative perspective in analyzing the changes and continuity in gender relations and gender roles in South Asia and U.S. 3